tranhl/tranhl.github.io/_posts/2020-06-21-what-the-github-repository-experience-is-missing.md

   alt="Gitako extension preview"
 %}

 [Gitako](https://github.com/EnixCoda/Gitako) provides a similar experience to Octotree, available on Chrome, Firefox, and Edge.
-If you aren't interested in the code review enhancements that Octotree providers, and just want the file browser experience, then Gitako is probably the way to go, as it performs faster than Octotree.
+If you aren't interested in the additional features that Octotree provides, and just want the core file browser experience, then Gitako is probably the way to go.

 ## Closing Thoughts

 With everything I've said about the lackluster file browsing experience, it's important to acknowledge that maintaining an IDE-like experience is not GitHub's primary concern.
 Links to files on GitHub are shared across the web all the time.
 Ensuring that the links work 100% of the time (given that GitHub is accessible), is the top priority.
 A fancy file browsing experience would complicate things significantly.

-Personally, I prefer Tako.
-It's feature packed enough while still maintaining the familiar GitHub layout.
-I use VSCode with the [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) extension to do code reviews, so Octotree and Gitako are less attractive to me.
+Personally, I prefer Gitako.
+Octotree's pricing is not very attractive for me, as I use GitHub mainly to perform code reviews.
+Gitako offer's the core features that Octotree is known for, and is pretty fast.

 At the end of the day, it comes down to personal preference, so choose whatever works best for your workflow.